jtarrio/SoftwareModem/README.md

 ## How to use

-After you start the program, select the correct line in and out devices in the drop down boxes.
+After you start the program, select the correct line in device in the drop down box.

 If you are using a modem on the remote side, configure the terminal emulator with 8 data bits, no parity, and 1 stop bit (8N1).